Creating and Modifying Distributed Objects (DDL)

 Co-location is the practice of dividing data tactically, keeping related information on the same machines to enable efficient relational operations, while taking advantage of the horizontal scalability for the whole dataset.
 For more information and examples see Table Co-Location.

 Tables are co-located in groups.
-To manually control a table’s co-location group assignment use the optional colocate_with parameter of create_distributed_table.
 If you don’t care about a table’s co-location then omit this parameter.
 It defaults to the value 'default', which groups the table with any other default co-location table having the same distribution column type, and shard count.
 If you want to break or update this implicit colocation, you can use update_distributed_table_colocation().

 When a new table is not related to others in its would-be implicit co-location group, specify colocated_with => 'none'.